Whiteknight/Acquaintance/docs/PubSub.md

 string topic = info.Topic
 ```

-If you're passing actions around, this is a way to use Acquaintance internally without having to change your signatures.
+If you're passing actions around, this is a way to use Acquaintance internally without having to change your method signatures.

 ## Routing